 Seasonal Precipitation Outlook

-Several agro-meteorological stations across the country were used to make the seasonal precipitation forecast for the period May-June-July 2013.
-This was done by using the data set for the period 1981-2010, along with global models, observations and subjective input.
+Ten agro-meteorological stations across the country were used to make the seasonal precipitation forecast for the period November-December2013-January 2014 and December2013-January-March 2014 for Belize.
+This was done by using the November-December-January and January-February-March data set for the period 1979-2012, along with Global Models, Observations.
+Climate Predictability Tool (CPT) and Subjective Input.

 The forecast is issued in the form of terciles probabilities of above normal, normal and below normal.
 The probabilities add up to 100%.